AutoPrep: Natural Language Question-Aware Data Preparation with a Multi-Agent Framework: Question-Aware Data Prep for TQA

 However, this LLM-based solution may encounter the following limitations when performing question-aware data prep for TQA.

-First, given the difficulties of understanding both NL questions and tables, it is challenging to determine which data prep operations are specifically required to meet the needs of each NL question, thus often resulting in false negatives (FNs) and false positives (FPs).
-Take the results in Figure~\ref{fig:fewshot_code_based_data_prep} as an example: converting \term{Age} to a numerical format in code block \textcircled{2} is an FP, as it is irrelevant to the question.
-Conversely, the method fails to normalize the \term{Date} column before extracting the month in code block \textcircled{3}, which constitutes an FN, because it does not recognize the inconsistent \term{Date} formats.
+\revise{First, at the \emph{logical-operation level}, given the inherent difficulties in understanding both NL questions and tables, it is challenging to accurately identify which data prep operations are specifically required to satisfy the needs of the NL question. } This often leads to false negatives and false positives.
+For example, as shown in Figure~\ref{fig:fewshot_code_based_data_prep}, converting the \term{Age} column to a numerical format in code block \textcircled{2} is a false positive, as it is irrelevant to the question.
+In contrast, failing to normalize the \term{Date} column before extracting the month in code block \textcircled{3} constitutes a false negative, as the method ignores the inconsistency in \term{Date} formats.

-Second, due to input token limitations and challenges in long-context understanding~\cite{DBLP:journals/corr/abs-2404-02060}, it is not easy to fully understand all possible issues in a table, and thus may struggle to generate customized programs to correct issues.
+Second, at the \emph{physical-operation level}, due to input token limitations and challenges in long-context understanding~\cite{DBLP:journals/corr/abs-2404-02060}, it is not easy to fully understand all possible issues in a table, and thus may struggle to generate customized programs to correct issues.
 For example, in Figure~\ref{fig:fewshot_code_based_data_prep}, the normalization of \term{Medal} in code block \textcircled{1} overlooks certain corner cases (\eg ``2*''), and the country extraction in code block \textcircled{5} fails to handle ``Dav.ITA'', which is formatted differently from other values.

 Recent methods, such as CoTable~\cite{wang2024chain} and ReAcTable~\cite{zhang2024reactable}, can improve few-shot prompting by employing techniques like Chain-of-Thoughts (CoT) and ReAct.
-However, these methods remain insufficient to tackle the challenges, as they combine all diverse tasks, such as determining operations and implementing them at various granularities (table-level, column-level, and cell-level), within a single LLM agent.
+However, these methods remain insufficient to tackle the challenges, as they combine all diverse tasks, such as determining operations and implementing them, within a single LLM agent.
 Existing studies~\cite{ishibashi2024self} have shown that a single LLM agent is often ineffective when tasked with handling a diverse range of operations, due to limited context length in LLMs and decreased inference performance with more input tokens.